Malignant hyperthermia during pregnancy

 The use of succinylcholine if only the fetus may be at risk of MH

-It has been discussed that when only the fetus is possibly susceptible to MH (because the father is known or possibly susceptible to MH and there is no such suspicion with the mother) the use of succinylcholine may be considered as only a very small part crosses the placenta.
+It has been discussed that when only the fetus is at increased risk of MH (because the father is at increased risk of MH and there is no such suspicion with the mother) the use of succinylcholine may be considered as only a very small part crosses the placenta.

 The EMHG has not reached consensus on this statement.
 The main arguments against being: